karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 Now that we know how the ``purge`` command works, it is time to create an scheduled ACR Task that purges the stale images once every week.

-Obviously, every one will have different requirements when purging images from an ACR repository, mainly because there are quite a few common tag strategies you can follow when working with containers.
+Obviously, every one will have different requirements when purging images from an ACR repository, mainly because there are dozens of viable tag strategies you can follow when working with containers.
 But, for this post I'm going to create the following ACR Task:
 - It will be an scheduled ACR Task that runs once every week.
 - It will purge all the images that are older than 30 days from all the existing repositories, except the images with the "dev" or "prod" tag assigned.

 Let's build the command we need:
-- To purge all tags from all the existing repositories except the "dev" and "prod" tag, we need to specify the following ``filter`` parameter ``.*:^((?!prod|dev).)*$``
+- To purge all tags from all the existing repositories and keep only the "dev" and "prod" tag, we need to specify the following value for the ``filter`` parameter ``.*:^((?!prod|dev).)*$``
   - With the ``.*`` regular expression we're targeting all the repositories available in the ACR.
   - With the ``^((?!prod|dev).)*$`` regular expression we're targeting all the tags except "prod" or "dev".
-- To purge all tags older than 30days, we need to set the ``ago`` parameter, like this: ``--ago 30d``
+- To purge all tags older than 30days, we need to set the ``ago`` parameter to: ``--ago 30d``
 - The ``filter`` and ``ago`` parameter doesn't delete the manifest per se, it only purges the tags.
 To remove the images we have to use the ``untagged`` attribute.
 - To run the ACR Task once every week we're going to use the ``schedule`` attribute alongside a CRON value.
 For example, this one: ``55 18 * * Tue``, which means that the ACR Task will run every Tuesday at 18:55 UTC Time.